Héctor Fértoli

-Héctor Hugo Fértoli (born 3 December 1994) is an Argentine professional footballer who plays as a left winger for Racing Club.
+Héctor Hugo Fértoli (born 3 December 1994) is an Argentine professional footballer who plays as a left winger for Tigre, on loan from Racing Club.

 Career

 Fértoli first appeared in the first-team of Argentine Primera División side Newell's Old Boys during the 2013–14 campaign, he was an unused substitute for a 3–2 defeat to Arsenal de Sarandí on 4 May 2014.
 He made his professional debut in February 2016 against Rosario Central, before scoring his first goal two appearances later in a 1–0 win over Huracán.
 In his first two seasons, Fértoli made twenty-two appearances and scored five goals for Newell's Old Boys.
 In January 2019, Fértoli completed a move to San Lorenzo for $1.6m; signing until June 2020.